 - Why can’t other people be more independent like I am?

 If this is you, there is no need to stay here.
 You don’t have to run to addictions or risky behavior for temporary relief of the emotional strain you are under.
 Your brain can be rewired, and your life and relationships can be transformed as you grow into a secure connector.
 I’m an Avoider.
 What Now? can help you to make steps toward this.
+So can learning to Name Your Emotions and use the powerful Comfort Circle tool.
 If you wonder how being an avoider affects your parenting, and what you can do as a parent to help your children grow into emotionally whole adults, then read Transformational Parenting for the Avoider

 You may be reading this, because someone dear to you is an avoider.
 If this is you, check out Help!
 I’m Married to an Avoider.